Spy Kids: All the Time in the World

-Spy Kids: All the Time in the World is a 2011 American spy action comedy film written and directed by Robert Rodriguez.
+Spy Kids: All the Time in the World is a 2011 American 4D spy action comedy film written and directed by Robert Rodriguez.
 It is the fourth in the Spy Kids film series.
-The film stars Jessica Alba, Joel McHale, Rowan Blanchard, Mason Cook, Ricky Gervais, and Jeremy Piven, with Alexa Vega and Daryl Sabara reprising their roles from the first three films.
+The film stars Jessica Alba, Joel McHale, Alexa Vega, Daryl Sabara, Rowan Blanchard, Mason Cook, Ricky Gervais, and Jeremy Piven, with Vega and Sabara reprising their roles from the first three films.

 Spy Kids: All the Time in the World premiered at L.A.
 Live in Los Angeles, California on July 31, 2011, and was released in the United States on August 19, by Dimension Films.
 The film used "Aroma-scope", which allowed audiences to smell aromas from the film through scratch and sniff cards.
 It received generally negative reviews from critics who felt that the franchise had run its course.
 It grossed $86 million worldwide against a budget of $27 million, becoming the lowest-grossing film in the series.
 A fifth film, Spy Kids: Armageddon, was released in 2023.